wavefrontHQ/docs/pages/doc/users_groups.md

 What a new user can do depends on new user actions, new user permissions, and new user group membership.

-**New User Actions**

-When an account is created in Wavefront, the user can perform the following actions:
+- **New User Actions:** When an account is created in Wavefront, the user can perform the following actions:
   * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notificat pages
   * Add dashboards to the list of favorites
   * View existing dashboards and charts
   * Create and interact with charts – but NOT save charts
   * Share links to dashboards and charts with other users
   * Access the user profile from the gear icon

   In earlier Wavefront releases, these new user tasks were associated with a permission (Browse Data).
 This permission no longer exists.

-**New User Permissions**
-Administrators can view and modify new user default permissions from the gear icon (**System Preferences > New User Defaults**).
+- **New User Permissions:** Administrators can view and modify new user default permissions from the gear icon (**System Preferences > New User Defaults**).
+- **New User Groups:** Administrators can set up a group with permissions for all new users, and set up the environment to assign all new users to that group (**System Preferences > New User Defaults**).

 ### Who is Super Admin?